sabithaanisetti/AI-Cloud-Cyber/ai-as-portfolio.md

 # AI as a Portfolio

 STRATEGY

-Strategy fails when treated as initiatives.
+Strategy fails when treated purely as initiatives.
 It works when treated as capital allocation.
-- AI promises upside.
+> AI promises upside.
-- Cloud exposes cost curves.
+> Cloud exposes cost curves.
-- Cyber absorbs downside.
+> Cyber absorbs downside.

 Risk compounds invisibly, when funded individually.
 When governed as a portfolio, tradeoffs become explicit.